The Central Nervous Sytem is the executive center of the entire nervous system and consists of the brain and spinal cord.

-Each has its own adaptive, self-protective function, as both inhibit ( put brakes on) the arousal/mobilization activities of the sympathetic division of the ANS, when this division is overactive (state of alarm, mild, moderate or extreme)
+Each vagal pathway has its own adaptive, self-protective function.
+Both inhibit (put brakes on) the arousal/mobilization activities of the sympathetic division of the Autonomic Nervous System (ANS), when the sympathetic division is overactive (in a state of alarm, mild, moderate or extreme).

 SYMPATHETIC division (of the ANS)

 historically known as the "fight or flight" response system, is associated with mobilization such as high arousal, emergency responses